 - Double vision

 Double vision can occur intermittently, or only when looking in certain directions, or all of the time.
 This is a little scarier than the other symptoms above because it affects visual function more profoundly.
-Even less common (and more scary) than double vision is loss of vision, which occurs in less than 1% of people with thyroid eye disease, and can start as a greying or loss of color vision in one eye.
+Even less common (and scarier) than double vision is loss of vision, which occurs in less than 1% of people with thyroid eye disease, and can start as a greying or loss of color vision in one eye.
 Because the loss of vision is an emergency typically requiring urgent treatment, it is important to see an eye doctor if you experience any group of the symptoms above.

 Thyroid Disease Symptoms

 Since many people with thyroid eye disease also have thyroid disease itself, we should review some of those symptoms too.
-Most people with new onset of Graves’ disease will have hyperthyroidism, which means that their thyroid gland is producing too much thyroid hormone.
-Common symptoms of hyperthyroidism include anxiety, tremor, rapid heart beat, unexplained weight loss, intolerance to heat, change in menstrual pattern, and swelling in the neck.
+Most people with new-onset of Graves’ disease will have hyperthyroidism, which means that their thyroid gland is producing too much thyroid hormone.
+Common symptoms of hyperthyroidism include anxiety, tremor, rapid heartbeat, unexplained weight loss, intolerance to heat, change in menstrual pattern, and swelling in the neck.

 Dr. Fante has lectured extensively on Thyroid Eye Disease, and his recent lecture “Thyroid Eye Disease: the State of the Art, and What We Still Don’t Know” was published nationally by the Audio-Digest, an audio magazine for continuing physician education.